 Because sales is a conversation.
 And so, if your prospect is interested, they may ask you questions.
 You absolutely want to be in the position where you are able to answer their questions fully, and not have to resort to the “I’ll get back to you on that”.
 Because you could be leaving money on the table by not being able to close then and there.

-Understand that You Shouldn’t Always Close Then And There
+Understand You Shouldn’t Always Close Then and There

 You’re so close.
 But then your prospect tells you that they need to take some time to think it over.